Plans

 History Chart

-• Filter results by date range
+• Filter by date range

-• Track trends in test success/failure rates
+• Track pass/fail rates

 Recent Runs Table

-• Execution status, duration, and timestamps
+• Status, duration, and timestamps

-• Links to detailed test results
+• Links to detailed results

 Individual Test Results

-• Detailed execution logs
+• Detailed logs

 • Step‑by‑step results

-• Screenshots and error information
+• Screenshots and error context

 • Performance metrics